 No matter how much they accomplish, how many accolades they receive, or how much money they earn, perfectionists are never satisfied.
 Instead of acknowledging their successes and feeling good about them, they tend to focus on minor mistakes and inefficiencies, thinking they could have done even better or that if they were truly smart (or successful or beautiful) they wouldn’t have had to try so hard.
 They never feel like they are enough.

 Do you have some of these hidden symptoms of perfectionism?
 Many people have perfectionist tendencies, but they don’t realize it because perfectionism is more than the pursuit of perfection.
 If you’re still wondering if you’re a perfectionist, take my short perfectionism quiz to find out.

-You can also learn more, in my book The CBT Workbook for Perfectionism: Evidence-Based Skills to Help You Let Go of Self-Criticism, Build Self-Esteem, and Find Balance (available from Amazon, Barnes & Noble, Target, and other major retailers).
+You can also learn more, in my book The CBT Workbook for Perfectionism: Evidence-Based Skills to Help You Let Go of Self-Criticism, Build Self-Esteem, and Find Balance.

 Do you hold yourself—and perhaps others—to extremely high standards?
 Do you have a nagging inner-critic that tells you you’re inadequate no matter how much you achieve?
 Do you procrastinate certain tasks because you’re afraid you won’t carry them out perfectly?
 If you’ve answered “yes” to one or more of these questions, chances are you’re a perfectionist.
 And while there’s nothing wrong with hard work and high standards, perfectionism can take over your life if you let it.
 So, how can you find balance?